imcitius/checker/README.md

 ```

-It should be borne in mind that the `run_every` parameter must be a multiple of the` timer_step` parameter.
+Keep in mind that the `run_every` parameter must be a multiple of the` timer_step` parameter.
 For example, if the internal timer fires every 5 seconds, the check can be performed every number of seconds in multiples of 5 (60 seconds, 75 seconds, etc.)

-## An "actor" is an action that must be performed when the verification status changes (actor_up'actor_down).
+## An "actor" is an action that must be performed when the verification status changes (actor_up/actor_down).
 Actors (actions) are described in the ʻactors` block.

 // TODO